mashirozx/feditool/packages/rss2toot/README.md

 ===

 > **Warning**
-> Still under development, some configuration may be change in the future.
-Use with your own risk.
+> Still under heavy development, some configuration may be changed in the future.
+Use it with your own risk.

 ### Requirements: